ltrujello/ltrujello.github.io/docs/posts/phrase_based_models.md

 is likely to occur because probability can often be very small numbers.
 And from this perspective, we can additionally tack on other statistical features and weight them with different parameters to customize the model even further.

-With the model itself introduce, the task at hand is to learn the parameters of such a model given a parallel corpus.
-Really, the most important task is to learn phrase translation probabilities from a parallel corpus, which is nontrivial.

-## Word alignment for Phrase Extraction
+In order to use this model in an implementation context, one has to actually create the phrase translation table
+$\phi(\overline{e},\overline{f})$.
+What is nice about this is that this table can be constructed given a parallel corpus dataset, which is usually performed by using a word alignment model.
+Once this phrase translation table is constructed, we can use the model to actually perform decoding.

-## Phase Based Decoder
+## Phase Based Decoding: Hypothesis

 Using the translation model introduced, we can design a decoding algorithm which employs a **beam search** that finds the best possible